11 Weather Terms And Phenomena You Should Know And Understand

 - The presence of tornadoes

-7. Dry Spell (As Opposed To A Drought)
+7. Dry Spells (As Opposed To A Drought)

 A dry spell can be defined as a sustained period of dry weather with lower water and soil moisture levels due to a lack of rainfall.
 A region with significant lower rainfall figures during its rainy season compared to previous seasons can be regarded as experiencing a dry spell.

 A dry spell should not be confused with a drought, however.
 There are much debate and confusion about the difference between the two, and depending on which region you find yourself on the planet, definitions may vary.

 In general, a dry spell does not last as long as a drought.
 Although it puts a strain on natural resources, especially in the agricultural sector, it normally does not pose an immediate threat to human or animal life.

 A drought, on the other hand, is a much serious condition with severe consequences.
 Probably the most important feature setting it apart from a dry spell is the length of time over which it occurs.